processmining-in-logistics/psm/docs/how_to_build.md

 ## 3. Working from an IDE (Optional)
 1. Make sure that you successfully built the project in the command line (i.e., you executed `compile` and `package` in `sbt` and did not `clean` the results by another command).
 1. Install your favorite IDE that supports Java and Scala development.
-This project is developed in [Intellij IDEA](https://www.jetbrains.com/idea/download/#section=windows)
+This project has being developed in [Intellij IDEA](https://www.jetbrains.com/idea/download/#section=windows)
 1. Import the **pre-built project** (use 'import the project structure from sbt files')
 1. Setup [Scala SDK](https://www.scala-lang.org/download/)